 Before Braze, RVezy relied on a combo of point solutions to liaise between guests and customers.
 When the lifecycle team identified that deliverability had become a pain point, they sought an alternative solution.
 A RVezy product lead had such a positive experience with Braze that they quickly set out to see if it might work for them.
 Because the Braze platform is built on data streaming (and is capable of continuous customer engagement data exports via Braze Currents), it can function as a one-stop shop for personalized customer communications.
 Using Braze Canvas Flow, our customer journey orchestration tool, RVezy was able to quickly build a comprehensive communication ecosystem that could support many mission-critical business goals across the channels they were already using, like email, push notifications, and SMS.

-How RVezy Eliminated Gaps in the Funnel
+How RVezy Eliminated Gaps in the Funnel to Optimize Engagement

 To put the customer first, RVezy created a more holistic view of their hosts and guests.
 In particular, the CRM team wanted to help their customer success department by empowering them with the most timely and relevant information possible to serve customers with the premium experience they crave.
 Doing so had a significant upside, as it would provide the team with deeper insights to inform their communication strategy by enabling them to categorize and analyze different areas or segments in their customer engagement ecosystem.